hyperhq/blog.hyper.sh/blog/source/launch-your-jenkins-server-on-hyper.md

 ### Set GitHub Pull Request Builder

-First of all, we recommend you create GitHub `bot` user that will be used for communication with GitHub (however you can use your own account if you want).
+First, we recommend you create GitHub 'bot' user that will be used for communication with GitHub (however you can use your own account if you want).

 Go to `Manage Jenkins` -> `Configure System` -> `GitHub pull requests builder` section.